-HP ProLiant servers can be equipped with these CPUs.

-- The product requires a reserved host CPU core for each emulated CPU.
+- The host system must have a CPU with AVX2 and BMI instruction set support. - The host CPU performance has a direct influence on the emulated system performance.
+The actual host CPU type depends on your performance requirements.
+We recommend fast new Intel CPUs (at least 3GHz).
+HP ProLiant servers can be equipped with these CPUs. - The product requires a reserved host CPU core for each emulated CPU.
 This means that a single CPU emulator requires at least a dual-core host system.
 A dual CPU emulator requires a 3 core system.
 We advise a double amount of cores with respect to the emulated CPUs. - The host memory requirement depends on the emulated Alpha memory size and other emulator settings.
 The general requirement is as follows: if the emulated system has N GB memory, than the host system must have at least N + 2GB memory.
 Besides the emulated memory size, the following factors may influence the required amount: number of CPUs, number of disks, caching settings for disks.
-We advise at least N + 4GB. - JIT CPU versions require more memory and CPU resources than the basic CPU.

-- The product is supported on virtual platforms: Hyper-V, VMware, Proxmox VE.
+We advise at least N + 4GB. - JIT CPU versions require more memory and CPU resources than the basic CPU. - The product is supported on virtual platforms: Hyper-V, VMware, Proxmox VE.
 The product may also run on other platforms like Virtual Box.
-However, running on a hyper-visor means extra level of virtualization, which can cause performance degradation.
 This document does not cover in detail the configuration specifics for these platforms.
 Some details can be found on our website. - Emulated Ethernet controllers are mapped to host Ethernet controllers (NICs).
 Note that mapping to Wireless Ethernet controllers does not always work.
 It is advisable to have a separate host NIC for each emulated NIC.